 Since ensuring stability by frame action is less economical than by bracing, a combination of the two systems can provide an efficient and balanced solution.
 It is possible to have continuous frames in one direction and to use bracing for stability in the perpendicular direction.

 Structures made of continuous frames in both directions are exceptional.
-They can be recommended for buildings with special requirements, e.g. medical, research, white rooms, and buildings housing equipment sensitive to deflections and vibrations, etc.
+They may be recommended for buildings with special requirements, e.g. medical, research, white rooms, and buildings housing equipment sensitive to deflections and vibrations, etc.

 The effective design of a continuous frame for a multi-storey building requires an appreciation of the behaviour of the frame under loading.
 Various types of continuous frames can be used and two common types are shown in the figure below.